10 Mass Wasting

 10.3 Landslide Classification & Identification

 Mass-wasting events are classified by type of movement and type of material, and there are several ways to classify these events.
 The figure and table show terms used.
-In addition, mass-wasting types often share common morphological features observed on the surface, such as the head scarp—commonly seen as crescent shapes on a cliff face; hummocky or uneven surfaces; accumulations of —loose rocky material falling from above; and toe of slope, which covers existing surface material.
+In addition, mass-wasting types often share common morphological features observed on the surface, such as the head scarp—commonly seen as crescent shapes on a cliff face; hummocky or uneven surfaces; accumulations of talus—loose rocky material falling from above; and toe of slope, which covers existing surface material.

 10.3.1 Types of Mass Wasting